GeorgeAlexandria/CoCo/README.md

 to confirm applying, creating or deleting preset on the **CoCo/Presets**.
 If you will not click the **OK** button extension will use the previous (or default) settings for both of pages.
 Settings are stored under **%localappdata%\CoCo\CoCo.config**.

-### After installation
+### Installation
-Extension doesn't apply the one of ***default*** presets after installation.
-It only apply settings from config file if it exists on your system, else you need to set colors and decorations manually or apply existing presets as pointed out above if you want to see how the extension works.
+Extension doesn't apply the one of **default presets** after the **first installation** on a system.
+Therefore, you need to set colors and decorations manually or **apply existing presets** as pointed out above.
+After **updating extension** to a new version it will use the stored settings from the config fie on your system if it exists otherwise you still need to apply some colors and decorations.

+### Presets
-You can look at the screenshot where code was classified after applying the **CoCo dark theme** preset:
+You can look at the screenshot below where code was colorized and decorate after applying the **CoCo dark theme** preset:

 <details>
 <summary>Click to expand screenshot</summary>